Overview

 History

-The museum’s roots stretch back to the late 18th century when the Royal Dublin Society began assembling geological and mineral specimens.
+The museum’s origins lie in the late 18th century when the Royal Dublin Society began assembling geological and mineral specimens.
 In 1792 the Leskean Cabinet – a collection of natural‑history curiosities – was purchased, marking the first major acquisition.
 Over the next century the collections migrated from Hawkins Street to Leinster House and finally to purpose‑built premises on Kildare Street (opened 1890) and Merrion Street (opened 1856).

-In 1900 the institution became the National Museum of Science and Art, and after Irish independence it was renamed the National Museum of Ireland.
+In 1900 the institution became the National Museum of Science and Art.
+After Irish independence it was renamed the National Museum of Ireland.
 The 20th century saw the opening of two new branches: the former military complex of Collins Barracks (renovated as the Decorative Arts & History museum in 1997) and the Country Life museum at Turlough Park (opened 2001).
 Together they present a chronological narrative – from prehistoric goldwork to contemporary design – that mirrors the nation’s own story.

 What to See & Do